kent-hong/picodec/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 To begin using this tool, you’ll need to set up virtual COM ports to emulate UART transmission.
-A free option to achieve the desired behaviour is using **Null-modem emulator (com0com)** which is an open-source kernel-mode virtual serial port driver for Windows
+A free option to achieve the desired behaviour is using **Null-modem emulator (com0com)** which is an open-source kernel-mode virtual serial port driver for Windows.

 ### Prerequisites
 * [**Git**](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)